promet/promet.github.com/source/_posts/2009-10-12-how-are-servers-like-kitchens.markdown

 The project manager was asking the system admin to explain what is more important and what brings more performance improvement - server memory or faster CPU.
 The system admin was doing a great job providing a technical explanation when unexpectedly the architect stepped in and provided a beatiful explanation.

-"In terms of server performance, the CPU is like the stove, and memor is like the having more pots.
-Both can increase performance in a unique way. "
+*In terms of server performance, the CPU is like the stove, and memor is like the having more pots.
+Both can increase performance in a unique way.*

 Think about it.
 Is there a better analogy out there?